Stichoza/flipper-nearby-files/README.md

 ## Installation

+1. Go to [build workflow](https://github.com/Stichoza/flipper-nearby-files/actions/workflows/build.yml) and select latest build.
+2. Download the artifact corresponding to your firmware version.
+The FAP is built for the Official Firmware (both release and development versions) and for Momentum and Unleashed firmware too.
-1. Copy `nearby_files.fap` to the `apps/GPIO` folder on your Flipper Zero SD card.
+3. Extract `nearby_files.fap` from the ZIP file to the `apps/GPIO` folder on your Flipper Zero SD card.
-2. Connect a compatible GPS module to your Flipper Zero.

 ## Usage

 ### Requirements
 - GPS module connected via GPIO pins.
 - SD card with SubGHz/NFC/RFID files containing GPS coordinates.